Learning Monotone Dynamics by Neural Networks: Monotone Neural Network

-When the system~\eqref{eq:system} of interest is stable, we introduce the following \emph{alternating} learning~\cite{bezdek2003convergence} method to ensure stability of the trained FNN.
-Recall that the system is stable if and only if it has a Lyapunov function $V(x)$ in the form of \eqref{eq:monotone Lyapunov}; in our case the goal is to have $V(x)$ also represented by an FNN $\hat V_\xi(x)$.
-We employ an optimization framework~\cite{bezdek2003convergence} that learns $\hat{f}_\theta$ and $\hat{V}_\xi$ simultaneously in each epoch by alternately minimizing the training loss for each estimator alternately.
-Specifically, to train $\hat{f}_\theta$, we impose the Lyapunov condition \eqref{eq:Lyapunov} by minimizing the following \emph{expected} loss for violating the Lyapunov condition where the expectation $\mathbb{E}_{x(\cdot) \sim \rho}$ follows from \eqref{eq:constrained_opt}.
+When the system~\eqref{eq:system} of interest is stable, we introduce the following learning method based on an optimization framework~\cite{bezdek2003convergence} that learns $\hat{f}_\theta$ and $\hat{V}_\xi$ iteratively.
+Recall that the system is stable if and only if it has a Lyapunov function $V(x)$ in the form of \eqref{eq:monotone Lyapunov}.
+Here, we train an FNN $\hat V_\xi(x)$ of the form~\eqref{eq:monotone Lyapunov} to represent $V(x)$.
+For a given $\hat{f}_\theta$, we train $\hat V_\xi(x)$ by imposing the Lyapunov condition \eqref{eq:Lyapunov} via the following expected loss

+where the expectation $\mathbb{E}_{x(\cdot) \sim \rho}$ follows from \eqref{eq:loss}.
 In \eqref{eq:V expected}, the first term penalizes the non-zero value of $\hat{V}_\xi (0)$, the second term penalizes the negative values of $\hat{V}_\xi (x)$, and the third term penalizes the positive values of the discrete Lie derivative of $\hat{V}_\xi$ for $\hat{f}_\theta$, as discussed in \cref{sec:problem}.
 Effectively, our approach can be viewed as a discrete-time version of the training loss for the Lyapunov function from~\cite{chang_NeuralLyapunovControl_2019}.